Sumtin/torrent-dvr/README.md

 ## Quick Start

 Steps below will get the *ARR stack connected to each other and torrent client.
-Refer to each product's offical docs for further configurations.+
+Refer to each product's offical docs for further configurations.

 1. Open Sonarr and Radarr (`http://tv.domain`, `http://movies.domain`)
 2. For each, `Settings -> Download Clients`, add qBittorrent at `localhost` with port `5555`